How long does it take to write a book, you ask? If you're a first-time author, you probably think it takes a LONG time.

 - 1000 words per session writers.
 Hitting three sessions per week at this rate of output would result in a full book in four months.
 Achieving five sessions each week would give you a full book in only two and a half months.

-These guidelines will help you have a ballpark completion date for your book, allowing you to plan ahead of publication and promotion.
+These guidelines will help you have a ballpark completion date for how long it takes to write a book, allowing you to plan ahead of publication and promotion.

 How many pages does it take to write a book?